Samira Ahmed: Biography highlights

 It was a real pleasure to work with Samira.
 We've received lots of very positive comments from the client and delegates.
 Samira brought her experience and knowledge of the subject to our planning and helped shaped the discussions, which we were grateful for.'

-Moderate a panel discussion at KPMG Inclusion Week
+KPMG Inclusion Week

 'Samira moderated fantastically well which meant the relatively small size of the group didn't negatively affect the impact of the event.
 I think her relaxed yet directive style meant people felt comfortable to contribute and she was very good at drawing out key points and managing the debate to schedule.'